 Can Asperger’s Syndrome Be Treated?

 There is no single proven treatment for Asperger’s syndrome.
-The core symptoms of AS are poor communication skills, obsessive routines, and physical clumsiness.
-The focus of the treatment is to work on these three deficient areas in a baby’s upbringing.
+The core symptoms of AS are poor communication skills and executive function, obsessive interests and routines, and physical clumsiness.
+The focus of the treatment is to work on these three deficient areas in a baby’s upbringing in an atypical development.